 I’m 37 years old.
-I go to bed most nights before ten and wake up most mornings around six.
+I go to bed most nights before 10 and wake up most mornings around 6.
 I live in a quiet brownstone in family-friendly Park Slope, Brooklyn.
-And, on a recent Thursday night, I had my pregnant wife duct-tape two bottles of Olde English 800 to each of my palms.
+And, on a recent Thursday night, I had my pregnant wife duct-tape one bottle of Olde English 800 to each of my palms.

 “When you tape a 40 [-ounce malt liquor] to each hand and can’t take them off until you are finishied [sic] drinking them.”

-The earliest internet mention of Fortyhands actually came three years earlier from a fledgling blogger, DrunkCyclist, detailing the inherent problems with having 40-ounce bottles restricting the use of one’s hands for a good hour.
+The first internet mention of Fortyhands actually came three years earlier, from fledgling blogger DrunkCyclist, and detailed the inherent problems with having 40-ounce bottles restricting the use of one’s hands for a good hour.

 “You can’t piss, you can’t answer the phone.
 You can’t run game with the ladies.
 Or, maybe you can, I don’t know.
 Just as long as you’re drinking like a mother fucker. ’Cause a forty will get warm as a mother fucker if left unattended for to long.
 And you can imagine the pain when you got two of these big ass bastards stuck on ya like flypaper.” [sic]

-CollegeHumor showed that the potential pratfalls could go even further than that.
-The site addressed Fortyhands a couple months after DrunkCyclist by posting the mere image of a ralphing man, bottles still sadly taped to his paws as he hugs his porcelain throne.
-CollegeHumor was the early-aughts Congressional Record on higher-education hijinks—and college is so obviously where this game must have started.
+CollegeHumor showed that the potential pitfalls could go even further than that.
+The site addressed Fortyhands a couple months after DrunkCyclist did by posting the mere image of a ralphing man, bottles still sadly taped to his paws, as he hugs his porcelain throne.
+CollegeHumor was the early-aughts Congressional Record of higher-education hijinks—and college is so obviously where this game must have started.

 But which college, and when, exactly?

 I reached out to Colin Joliat, perhaps America’s foremost expert on elbow-bending tomfoolery as the brains behind the website Boozist.
 His first exposure to Fortyhands was in late 2001 in the basement of the Theta Chi house at the University of Michigan.
 “I was initially nervous, given my possession of a petite bladder,” he tells me, “but that just encouraged me to drink faster, which is the goal after all.”
-Still, he’s pretty sure his college hadn’t originated the game.
+Still, he’s pretty sure the game hadn’t originated at his college.